Aliases for SMN2 Gene

 GeneCards Summary for SMN2 Gene

 SMN2 (Survival Of Motor Neuron 2, Centromeric) is a Protein Coding gene.
 Diseases associated with SMN2 include Spinal Muscular Atrophy-3 and Spinal Muscular Atrophy.
-Among its related pathways are Transport of the SLBP independent Mature mRNA and RNA transport.
+Among its related pathways are Transport of the SLBP independent Mature mRNA and Gene Expression.
 GO annotations related to this gene include identical protein binding and RNA binding.
 An important paralog of this gene is SMN1.

 UniProtKB/Swiss-Prot for SMN2 Gene